NazaninShafiabadi/annotate/README.md

 # Statement Annotation Tool

 ## Annotation Process
-One sentence will be displayed at a time.
+One statement will be displayed at a time.

 You should mark whether the transformation correctly reflects the opposite stance with respect to the target.

 If the transformation is not acceptable, you should suggest a better alternative.

-Once your response is submitted, the next sentence will be displayed.
+Once your response is submitted, it will be saved and the next statement will appear.

 ## Usage
 Install Streamlit: